SaltyGoo/saltygoo.github.io/_posts/2020-11-13-occult-consultation.md

 1. The spirit is answers truthfully...
 1. ... and also information you didn’t ask.
 1. ... and stays and extra 1D6 minutes.
-1. You can command the spirit.
+1. Or higher.
+You can command the spirit.

 Your roll is modified by these factors:
 - Died within a week: +1